wcarmon/docs/golang/config.complex.md

 		return nil
 	}

-	// -- Invariant: No config yaml passed if strings.TrimSpace(defaultConfigFilename) == "" {
+	// -- Invariant: No config toml passed if strings.TrimSpace(defaultConfigFilename) == "" {
 		return errors.New("defaultConfigFilename is required")
 	}